johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 {{!RFC9539}}, section 4.

-Note that the resolver always has the option of not using the EDNS(0) No-OTS option whenever the cache entry is getting close to expiry.
+Note that the resolver always has the option of not using the EDNS(0) No-DTS option whenever the cache entry is getting close to expiry.

 Given the variety of deployment scenarios and operational requirements, this document does not mandate a specific caching